xXvladosXx/RockstarShooter/README.md

 # RockstarShooter
- A simple shooter with Unity Third-Person Controller
+A simple shooter based on own StateMachine and animations from Mixamo.

+# Currently implemented mechanics:
+- Movement